keptn/lifecycle-toolkit/docs/blog/posts/argocd-keptn-health.md

 We will deploy a simple podtato-head application, which consists of multiple Deployments and Services via ArgoCD.
-The Argo Application deploying the manifests looks like the following:
+The Argo Application deploying the manifests can look like the following:

 ```yaml
 {% include "./argocd-keptn-health/argo-app.yaml" %}